mxork/eu4-mp-performance-patch/README.md

 If you have a group in another region and want to try it out, let me know (I'm monitoring the eu4-modding discord).
 Deploying another server is cheap, quick, easy.

+### Building

+As much as possible, I've tried to make building everything straight-forward. `runk` and `libpatcher` both have Docker build files included, mostly as a reference, but also as a check to make sure my machine didn't have any magical state tainting the process.

+That said, building the `nakama-cpp` library is a real pain, particularly on windows.
+I can't remember all the dark twists and turns I went through to get my toolchains set up properly, so if you need assistance, messaging me is probably more useful than any documentation I can write here.

 ## Limitations

 `runk` does the bare minimum to emulate the official Nakama servers.
 Currently, it does *not* support: